ZebroTech/ZebroSmartChain/README.md

 Proof-of-Work(PoW) increases the decentralization and favors community governance.

-Zebrocoin ZEBRO total/maximum supply is capped by 10 Billion ZEBRO, 5 Billion out of 10 Billion ZEBROs will be locked forever to bridge-contracts to bridging ZEBRO to other 5 chains BSC, Polygon, Fantom, Phoenix and EtherGem blockchain.
+Zebrocoin ZEBRO total/maximum supply is capped by 10 Billion ZEBRO, 5 Billion out of 10 Billion ZEBROs will be locked forever to bridge-contracts to bridging ZEBRO to wZEBRO on BSC, Polygon, Fantom and Phoenix blockchain.
 Maximum gas limit of block is set to 5 ZEBRO per block in favor of mining nodes.

 All 10 Billion ZEBROs are allocated to Zebrocoin owner in genesis block to prevent inflation in maximum/circulation supply, miners can join network and mine for transaction fee.

 Zebro Smart Chain PoW consesus benefits:

 1. Blocks are produced by any miner node to mine for transaction fee upto 5ZEBRO per block.
+2. Regular Miner receives transaction fee from spender for mining of a block while Super Miner receives transaction fee from spender plus 100 ZEBRO from super_miner contract for mining of a block.
-2. Miner nodes can use Ethereum's Ethhash consensus engine to mine blocks.
+3. Miner nodes can use Ethereum's Ethhash consensus engine to mine blocks.
-3. All miner nodes are validators which gives Zebro Smart Chain 100% decentralized concept.
+4. All miner nodes are validators which gives Zebro Smart Chain 100% decentralized concept.
-4. Transaction fee will be changed according to market price to encourage ZEBRO miners and give ease to users in txn fee.
+5. Transaction fee will be changed according to market price to encourage ZEBRO miners and give ease to users in txn fee.
-5. Ethash Proof-of-Work(PoW) consensus engine will interact as an Etherem PoW concept.
+6. Ethash Proof-of-Work(PoW) consensus engine will interact as an Etherem PoW concept.

 ### Light Client of Zebro Smart Chain